Elementary school (grades K-5) · Harrisburg, PA

 What is the racial and ethnic makeup of Marshall Math Science Academy?

-The largest demographic group at Marshall Math Science Academy is African American at 49.8%.
-The school serves a diverse student body in Harrisburg, PA.
+The largest demographic group at Marshall Math Science Academy is African American at 49.8% of enrollment, in Harrisburg, PA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 60.4/100.

 What is the Resource Investment Index for Marshall Math Science Academy?

-Marshall Math Science Academy has a Resource Investment Index of 24/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Marshall Math Science Academy has a Resource Investment Index of 24/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page